Hudson Distinguished Professor of Electrical and Computer Engineering

 He has made key contributions to his field in many ways.
 He has encapsulated developed algorithms into usable and well circulated software packages, and applied research results to practical problems working directly with industry.
 This work has not only been able to solve difficult real-life problems but also produce new research based on the problems.
-He has published over 600 articles, has supervised 46 Ph.D. dissertations and more than 30 postdoctoral associates.
-He is a Fellow of the Institute of Electrical and Electronics Engineers and a Golden Core Member of IEEE Computer Society.
+He has published over 600 articles, has supervised 48 Ph.D. dissertations and more than 50 postdoctoral associates.
+He is a Life Fellow of the Institute of Electrical and Electronics Engineers and a Golden Core Member of IEEE Computer Society.
 He has served on many editorial boards and conference committees and is the recipient of IEEE Computer Society Technical Achievement Award for his research on Software Aging and Rejuvenation.
-He is on ISI’s highly cited list with an h-index of 86, and has received grants from such governmental agencies as NASA, NATO, NSF, DARPA, AFOSR, ARO, NIH, NSWC, ONR, and RADC.
+He is the recipient of IEEE Reliability Society's Life Time Achievement Award.
+He is on ISI’s highly cited list with an h-index of 108, and has received grants from such governmental agencies as NASA, NATO, NSF, DARPA, AFOSR, ARO, NIH, NSWC, ONR, and RADC.

 Trivedi has also helped several high-profile companies carry out reliability/availability prediction of their products under design or in existence, including 3Com, Avaya, Boeing, Cisco, DEC, EMC, GE, HP, Huawei, IBM, Lucent, NEC, TCS, Union Switch and Signals, Wipro.
 Most notable among these, is his help in reliability modeling of the current return network subsystem of the Boeing 787 for FAA certification.
 The algorithm he developed for this problem has been jointly patented by Boeing and Trivedi.
 He led the reliability/availability modeling of SIP on IBM WebSphere; this model was responsible for the sale of the system by IBM to AT & T.